The Childhood of Jesus by J.M. Coetzee

 The following is an interpretation of J. M. Coetzee’s 2013 novel, The Childhood of Jesus.
-It has two minor prologues, explaining its methods and providing epigraphs, on my Tumblr: see here and here.
+For a minor prologue, providing epigraphs, see here.
 For another analysis that brilliantly considers what I neglect—the novel’s Biblical allusions—see this review-essay by Percy Zvomuya.
 Reading my essay requires a familiarity with the whole story of the novel: consider this a spoiler warning, if such things have meaning when discussing literature.
 The plot is strangely recounted in its entirety, almost to the final page, on the jacket copy of the U.K. edition, which I place here as preamble:

 After crossing oceans, a man and a boy arrive in a new land.
 Here they are each assigned a name and an age, and held in a camp in the desert while they learn Spanish, the language of their new country.
 As Simon and David they make their way to the relocation centre in the city of Novilla, where officialdom treats them politely but not necessarily helpfully.
 Simon finds a job in a grain wharf.
 The work is unfamiliar and backbreaking, but he soon warms to his stevedore comrades, who during breaks conduct philosophical dialogues on the dignity of labour, and generally take him to their hearts.
 Now he must set about his task of locating the boy’s mother.
 Though like everyone else who arrives in this new country he seems to be washed clean of all traces of memory, he is convinced he will know her when he sees her.
 And indeed, while walking with the boy in the countryside Simon catches sight of a woman he is certain is the mother, and persuades her to assume the role.
 David’s new mother comes to realise that he is an exceptional child, a bright, dreamy boy with highly unusual ideas about the world.
 But the school authorities detect a rebellious streak in him and insist he be sent to a special school far away.
 His mother refuses to yield him up, and it is Simon who must drive the car as the trio flees across the mountains.